Know the Laws: Oregon

-Note: As per a new law that took effect 1/1/12, if the father has been convicted of forcible rape, statutory rape with a girl under age 14 or incest with a child under age 16 under Oregon law or under similar laws in another state, and the rape resulted in the conception of the child, the judge cannot give the father sole or joint custody.
+Note: If the father has been convicted of forcible rape, statutory rape with a girl under age 14 or incest with a child under age 16 under Oregon law or under similar laws in another state, and the rape resulted in the conception of the child, the judge cannot give the father sole or joint custody.
 However, he still has the obligation to pay child support.***

 * ORS § 107.137(1)(d)

 If you are not comfortable with the abuser being alone with your child, you might be thinking about asking the judge to order that visits with your child be supervised.
 If you are already in court because the abuser filed for visitation or custody, you may not have much to lose by asking that the visits be supervised if you can present a valid reason for your request (although this may depend on your situation).

 However, if there is no current court case, please get legal advice BEFORE you start a court case to ask for supervised visits.
 We strongly recommend that you talk to an attorney who specializes in custody matters to find out what you would have to prove to get the visits supervised and how long supervised visits would last, based on the facts of your case.